-Research conducted for Woolworths by Bernard Salt of KPMG showed that Australians’ shopping habits have changed significantly over the past 25 years.
-Just 35% of an average family’s food budget is spent on the main weekly shop – and that primary shopping day is increasingly likely to be Sunday, not Saturday.
+Research conducted for Woolworths by Bernard Salt of KPMG showed that Australians’ shopping habits had changed significantly over the past 25 years.
+Just 35% of an average family’s food budget was spent on the main weekly shop – and that primary shopping day was increasingly likely to be Sunday, not Saturday.
 The research also linked stay-at-home adult children to higher household food spending and cast light on the changing contents of the trolley.

 In introducing the study, Tjeerd Jegen, Managing Director of Woolworths Supermarkets, said: “Food shopping is a reality for almost every Australian and offers a unique way of tracking the changes in their lives.
 With more than 19 million customers shopping at a Woolworths store every week, the trends that we see at the checkout provide a clear indicator of who we are as a nation.”

-In 2013 Australians are eating less meat, fewer potatoes and more fruit and vegetables than in the mid ’80s.
-We’re eating out more than ever, with 31% of our food dollars spent on restaurants, takeaway or school lunches – up nine percentage points from 1984.
+In 2013 Australians were eating less meat, fewer potatoes and more fruit and vegetables than in the mid-’80s.
+We were eating out more than ever, with 31% of our food dollars spent on restaurants, takeaway or school lunches – up nine percentage points from 1984.

 The study was initially available on the Woolworths website but has since been removed.
-A summary of some of the main findings can be found here.
+Here’s a summary of some of the main findings: